Start Location: Portland Transportation Center (Amtrak and Concord Coach Bus Station), Portland, ME

 Cue Sheet: See RWGPS

 Note for 2022: Amtrak/Concord Coach Bus Transportation Station opens at 4:15am daily.
 Public Bathroom/vending machine will be available.
-If you are staying in the finish hotel, parking is free for guest but otherwise park at the public lot near the transportation center for the ride.
+If you are staying in the finish hotel, parking is free for guest but otherwise park at adjacent side street or the public lot near the transportation center for the ride.

 This route offers a mix of postcard Maine coastline, coastal towns, rural country roads, and farmland.
 By the numbers there is not a lot of climbing, but it punches a little above its weight with rollers and hills concentrated in sections throughout the course.
 From the start, riders will cut to the at Back Cove in Portland, the route heads northeast along Casco Bay toward Yarmouth, passing by Eartha, the word’s largest rotating globe (according to Wikipedia) located at the former headquarters of DeLorme.
 Having acquired DeLorme in 2016, Garmin now has an office at this location.
 Garmin users who still have a stack of DeLorme “gazetteers” with loose pages will appreciate the parallel; perhaps with some wistfulness.
 Continuing up the coast, the route skirts the shopping destination of Freeport to the east, along rolling rural roads to Brunswick, home of Bowdoin College, at mile 28, with the route passing through the town center.
 The route then crosses the Androscoggin River on the bike path and begins a half circuit of the Merrymeeting Wheelers’ Merrymeeting Bay Loop route, on occasionally rolling sections with elevated views of the bay.
-The route passes through Bowdoinham to the first control at mile 48 in Richmond.
-There is also a spigot on the outside of Annabella’s Café and Bakery for filling water bottles and a park across the street with picnic tables and a gazebo.
-This will be a volunteer staffed control for the 2022 edition with light snacks provided and full breakfast if needed on rider’s dime and time at Annabella’s.
+The route passes through Bowdoinham to Richmond at mile 48.
+Annabella’s Cafe and Bakery can provide second breakfast and there is also a spigot on the outside of Annabella’s Café and Bakery for filling water bottles and a park across the street with picnic tables and a gazebo (This is not a control this year.).

 The route crosses the Kennebec River with a nice view of Richmond from the bridge if you care to look over your right shoulder.
 Next up are more rural sections through Dresden and Alna, including a brief dirt section at mile 60 which is prone to washboard.